Jesse Marsch: Leeds manager hits back at "awful" reports some of his players are against him

 Jesse Marsch has hit back on "awful" reports that some of his Leeds players are against him; Leeds are two points above the Premier League relegation zone;watch Leeds vs Brentford live on Sky Sports Premier League this Super Sunday from 1pm; kick-off 2pm

-Leeds manager Jesse Marsch has hit back at the "awful" reports that some members of his squad have turned on him, branding them untrue following his side's 5-2 FA Cup win over Leeds.
+Leeds manager Jesse Marsch has hit back at the "awful" reports that some members of his squad have turned on him, branding them untrue following his side's 5-2 FA Cup win over Cardiff.

 The Whites won their first FA Cup match in six years on Wednesday night as two goals from both Wilfried Gnonto and Patrick Bamford sealed a thumping replay victory over the Championship side.